-Asking yourself how do I create an online application form?
 Let’s take a look at exactly how to create a job application form in WordPress with the WPForms plugin.
-Here’s how:

 Step 1: Create a Job Application Form in WordPress

-This saves you the time needed to manually add form fields to a simple contact form.
+This saves you tons of time since you won’t have to start from scratch and manually add fields to a simple contact form.

 Click Install Addon and Activate.

 Next, go to WPForms » Add New to create a new form.